Whisper of the Heart: Voice cast

-For the English dub, Cary Elwes reprised his role as the Baron from The Cat Returns: while The Cat Returns is a spin-off of Whisper of the Heart, its English dub was produced before the latter film saw an American release.

-Background
+Production

 Whisper of the Heart was based on the manga Mimi o Sumaseba which was originally created by Aoi Hiiragi.
 The manga was serialized in Shueisha's shōjo manga magazine Ribon between August and November 1989, and a single tankōbon volume was released on February 20, 1990.
 The volume was reprinted on July 15, 2005.
 A second manga by the same author titled Mimi o Sumaseba: Shiawase na Jikan was serialized in Shueisha's Ribon Original in August 1995 and released in a single volume on February 20, 1996.
-A spiritual sequel to this film adaption, The Cat Returns, was turned back into a manga by Aoi Hiiragi, under the name Baron: Neko no Danshaku.

-Production
+A spin-off of Mimi o Sumaseba, titled Baron: Neko no Danshaku, was published in March 2002, and an animated film based on that story was released in July 2002 under the name The Cat Returns.

 During production, the backgrounds in the fantasy sequences of the film were drawn by Naohisa Inoue and the woodcut of the imprisoned violin-maker was created by Miyazaki's son Keisuke Miyazaki, a professional engraver.

-Music
+The flying scene with the Baron received heavy involvement from Miyazaki, and made use of digital composition.

 The film score of Whisper of the Heart was composed by Yuji Nomi.
-At times during the film, Shizuku translates John Denver's song "Take Me Home, Country Roads" to Japanese for her school's chorus club.
+At times during the film, Shizuku translates John Denver's 1971 song "Take Me Home, Country Roads" to Japanese for her school's chorus club.
 She writes her own humorous Japanese version of the song, called "Concrete Road," about her hometown in western Tokyo.
 The songs were actually translated by producer Toshio Suzuki's daughter Mamiko with Hayao Miyazaki writing supplemental lyrics.
 These songs play a role at points in the story.
 A recording of "Take Me Home, Country Roads," performed by Olivia Newton-John, plays during the film's opening sequence.
 The song was also performed by Shizuku's voice actress Yoko Honna.

-Setting

-The movie is set around Seiseki-Sakuragaoka station in Tama city, Tokyo, where Shizuku goes up and down stairs and where she and Seiji declare their love on top of the hill near the station.
-There are paper fortunes at the shrine where this scene takes place.
-There are three shops where fans of the movie go to meet.

 Release

 Whisper of the Heart was released in Japan on July 15, 1995, as the first film in the country to use the Dolby Digital sound format.
 It was shown alongside the music video On Your Mark for the song by Chage and Aska.
-The film was released on VHS and Laserdisc by Tokuma Shoten in January 1996, and the VHS was later reissued by Buena Vista Home Entertainment Japan on July 25, 1997 as part of the "Ghibli ga Ippai" series.
-The movie later saw a DVD release on May 24, 2002, and was soon reissued again with a new HD master by Disney on April 20, 2022.
+The film was released on VHS and Laserdisc by Tokuma Shoten in January 1996, and the VHS was later reissued by Buena Vista Home Entertainment Japan on July 25, 1997, as part of the "Ghibli ga Ippai" series.
+The movie later saw a DVD release on May 21, 2002, and was soon reissued again with a new HD master by Disney on April 20, 2022.

 On July 20, 2011, Walt Disney Studios Japan released the movie on Blu-Ray.